 - The proposed project’s potential environmental impacts; and

 Duty to Consult

 Consultation is integral to the EA process.
-In some instances, projects determined to be a development under the Environmental Assessment Act may require the ministry to consult with First Nations and Métis organizations.
+In some instances, projects determined to be a 'development' under the Environmental Assessment Act (the Act) may require the ministry to consult with First Nations and Métis organizations.

 Documents Available for Public Comment

-When the technical review of a proponent's Environmental Impact Statement is complete, Section 11 of The Environmental Assessment Act requires the Minister make the Statement and the conclusions of the technical review available to the public.
+When the technical review of a proponent's Environmental Impact Statement is complete, Section 11 of the Act requires the Minister make the Statement and the conclusions of the technical review available to the public.